w3c/wai-tutorials/source/menus/flyout.html.erb.md

 ### Keyboard Users

-Usually submenus should not open when using the tab key to navigate through the menu, as in this case a keyboard user would need to step through all submenu items to get to the next top-level item.
+Sub-menus should not open when using the tab key to navigate through the menu, as keyboards user would then need to step through all sub-menu items to get to the next top-level item.
+Instead, one of the following approaches can be used.

-#### Use the top-level menu item to toggle the submenu
+#### Use parent as toggle
 {:.ap}

-If the top-level menu item only summarizes the menu and doesn’t need to link to a page itself, the submenu can be opened by a script when the user activates the top-level item.
-The value of the `href` attribute is  then ignored.
-(You might still want to link to an existing document in case JavaScript is loaded).
+This is for situations when the parent menu item only summarizes the sub-menu and doesn’t need to carry out a function, such as link to a web page.
+In this case the submenu is opened by a script when the user activates the top-level item, and is closed when the focus leaves the sub-menu.

-When the focus leaves the submenu (for example by using the tab key on the last submenu item), the submenu is closed.
+{::nomarkdown}
+<%= notes_start() %>
+{:/}

+**Note:** The value of the `href` attribute is ignored but you might still want to link to an existing document in case JavaScript is not loaded.

+{::nomarkdown}
+<%= notes_end() %>
+{:/}

 {::nomarkdown}
 <%= sample_start('show-overflow') %>